JohnCoene/waiter/cran-comments.md

 0 errors | 0 warnings | 1 note

-* Added a biunch of new functions
+* Added a bunch of new functions